HartharnSam/ISWLabToolkit/README.md

 This is a toolkit/collection of scripts, functions, bits of files that help to make the lab work go smoothly in the Geophysical Fluid Dynamics lab in Newcastle University.

 ## Introduction
 The lab data primarily comes in 2 forms, the recorded videos from cameras, processed initially in DigiFlow, and the density data from microconductivity probes (which run on an Arduino system).
-The scripts contain the main functions to read this data into MATLAB and analyse, as well as in places scripts that interface into other software (primarily here DigiFlow).
-A couple of the MATLAB scripts help in the basic day-to-day running of the lab, e.g. `copycamfiles.m`, `Camera_parallelisation.m`
+The scripts contain the main functions to run the systems, read this data into MATLAB and analyse, as well as in places scripts that interface into other software (primarily here DigiFlow).
+A couple of the MATLAB scripts help in the basic day-to-day running of the lab, e.g. `copycamfiles.m`, `Camera_parallelisation.m`.

 ## Installation
 ### Full Installation